lenskit/lkpy/README.md

 We recommend using an Anaconda environment for developing LensKit.
 To set this up, run:

-    python setup.py dep_info --conda-environment dev-env.yml
+    pip install flit_core packaging
-    conda env create -f dev-env.yml
+    python build-tools/flit-conda.py --create-env --python-version 3.8

-This will create a Conda environment called `lkpy-dev` with the packages required to develop and test LensKit.
+This will create a Conda environment called `lkpy` with the packages required to develop and test LensKit.

-We don't maintain the Conda environment specification directly - instead, we maintain information in `setup.cfg` to be able to generate it, so that we define dependencies and versions in one place (well, two, if you count the `meta.yaml` file used to build the Conda recipes).
-The `dep_info` setuptools command will generate a Conda environment specification from the current dependencies in `setup.cfg`.
+We don't maintain the Conda environment specification directly - instead, we maintain information in `setup.toml` to be able to generate it, so that we define dependencies and versions in one place.
+The `flit-conda` package uses Flit's configuration parser to load this data and generate Conda environment files.

 ## Resources